Weakly turbulent saturation of the nonlinear scalar ergoregion instability

-The subsequent evolution, $t/\tau^{\rm EI}_{m=1}\gtrsim 4$, is characterized by a weakly turbulent direct cascade from $\ell=m=1$ towards large $\ell=m>1$ modes.
+The subsequent evolution, $t/\tau^{\rm EI}_{m=1}\gtrsim 4$, is characterized by a weakly turbulent direct cascade from $\ell=m=1$ towards large $\ell=m>1$ modes; that is, a transport of energy from modes shown in a) of Fig.~\ref{fig:schematic} towards modes shown in b).
 In Fig.~\ref{fig:spectrum}, we show the magnitude of the time-averages $-\langle E_{\ell\ell}\rangle$ at a few selected times throughout the evolution.
 During this turbulent phase, energy is sequentially passed from one mode to the next resulting in a range of strongly coupled modes centered around a $\ell_c$ at a given time.
 Interestingly, modes with $\ell\lesssim\ell_c$ begin to decay as $\ell_c$ increases in time.
 In particular, after $-\langle E_{11}\rangle$ reached its maximum, it decays by several orders of magnitude.
-Focusing on the potential-type self-interactions, eventually (in this case around $t/\tau^{\rm EI}_{m=1}\approx 35$) this mode is sufficiently small and decoupled from the strongly coupled modes centered around $\ell_c$, to re-enter the linear regime and undergo exponential growth due to the ergoregion instability\footnote{The $\ell=m=1$ mode undergoes the same instability, since the growth rates of $-\langle E_{11}\rangle$ for $t/\tau^{\rm EI}_{m=1}\lesssim 4$ and around $t/\tau^{\rm EI}_{m=1}\gtrsim 35$ are identical; see Fig.~\ref{fig:mode_saturation}.}.
+Focusing on the potential-type self-interactions, eventually (in this case around $t/\tau^{\rm EI}_{m=1}\approx 35$) this mode is sufficiently small and decoupled from the strongly coupled modes centered around $\ell_c$, to re-enter the linear regime and undergo exponential growth due to the ergoregion instability~\footnote{The $\ell=m=1$ mode undergoes the same instability, since the growth rates of $-\langle E_{11}\rangle$ for $t/\tau^{\rm EI}_{m=1}\lesssim 4$ and around $t/\tau^{\rm EI}_{m=1}\gtrsim 35$ are identical; see Fig.~\ref{fig:mode_saturation}.}.
 The saturation of this growth occurs \textit{on average} qualitatively similar to the initial saturation, generating a second sector of strongly coupled modes (see Fig.~\ref{fig:spectrum} and $t/\tau^{\rm EI}_{m=1}=52.9$).
 This process repeats three times in the top panel of Fig.~\ref{fig:mode_saturation}, which results in three distinct peaks in the spectrum shown in Fig.~\ref{fig:spectrum} at $t/\tau^{\rm EI}_{m=1}=82.3$.
-For numerical reasons (see Appendix~\ref{app:numerics}), we restrict the evolution with derivative self-interactions to $t/\tau^{\rm EI}_{m=1}\lesssim 10$, but expect the $\ell=m=1$ mode to exhibit qualitatively similar behavior.
+For numerical reasons (see the~\cite{sm}), we restrict the evolution with derivative self-interactions to $t/\tau^{\rm EI}_{m=1}\lesssim 10$, but expect the $\ell=m=1$ mode to exhibit qualitatively similar behavior.
+Finally, we highlight that such a turbulent mechanism is active only across the $\ell=m$ modes; find only only exponentially suppressed mode-mixing in the polar direction at fixed $m$ (i.e., $\ell>m$) and no evidence for radial focusing at fixed $\ell$ and $m$.
+This implies the turbulent mechanism transfers energy only into modes most localized on the stable light ring.